 But Callahan’s Peer-to-Peer analytical tool makes this tedious comparison shopping a snap.

-For example, a $500 million credit union in Illinois that is considering several core providers for a conversion can easily see how other credit unions that use those cores are performing.
+For example, a $500 million credit union in Virginia that is considering several core providers for a conversion can easily see how other credit unions that use those cores are performing.